kr0sh512/Telegram-bot-schedule/README.md

 # Telegram Bot Schedule
 This project is a Telegram bot designed to manage and display schedules.
 The bot can help users keep track of their daily activities, appointments, and events.

+A working version of the bot for cmc msu students: t.me/vmk_schedule_bot

 ## Features

 - View preloaded schedules